 Our comprehensive belt and pouch system is made to keep carpenters, laborers, sheet metal workers, electricians, and the like, safe and comfortable in the daily demands of field work.
 The 100% American made product was created by the late Jim Skelton who, because of back problems, developed this product in the early 1990s to help alleviate his pain and outlast any belt system on the market.

 In a world dominated by corporations, Diamond Back USA Toolbelts is still a small company that puts the customer first.
 Our goals are simple – the best tool belt on the market and the best customer service in the industry.

 Who doesn’t want to be safe and comfortable in the workplace all while supporting a 100% American made product?
 But why pay more?

 We like to consider our tool belts an all-around good investment.
-Every component of our products, from the fabric to the metal buckles and everything in between, are all made here in the United States and then assembled with great pride in Alaska-meaning you’re helping to keep our economy strong.
+Every component of our products, from the fabric to the metal buckles and everything in between, are all made and assembled here in the United States-meaning you’re helping to keep our economy strong.
 Furthermore, our belts tend to outlast our competition.
 Sure you can buy a cheaper rig at a box store every year for $60 or $70 but our belts have been known to last for 20+ years.
-When you break it down, buying a Raptor today for $274.99 equates to your rig averaging out to $55 a year over 5 years, $27.50 a year over 10 years and only $13.75 a year if you can keep it going for 20 years!
+When you break it down, buying a Raptor today for $305.00 equates to your rig averaging out to $55 a year over 5 years, $27.50 a year over 10 years and only $13.75 a year if you can keep it going for 20 years!
 Put another way, your Diamond Back Belt rig breaks down to a mere .15/day over 5 years and only .08 a day over 10 years.